anonl/nvlist/docs/_userguide/ch11-quick-start-guide.md

 When you want to share your creation with others, you can use the build tool to create a packaged release.
 The package contains your visual novel, together with all the files needed to run it (you don't need to install NVList to run it).

 To create a packaged release with the build tool, press the arrow button next to `Run Game`, then select `Create release` from the drop-down menu.
 Building the release will take several minutes.
-Once it finishes, you can find the releases in `build-tools` -> `desktop` -> `build` -> `packr`.
+Once it finishes, a file browser window showing the created files will automatically pop up.